victor3dptz/victor3dptz.github.io/beos/choice2.md

 ---
 layout: page
-title: BeOS or NeXT: The Right Choice
+title: BeOS or NeXT.
+The Right Choice
 ---

 ### Multitasking